Home Fruit Picking in Australia

 It’s essential to find out in advance about the harvest seasons in each region.
 This will enable you to plan your trip and arrive at the right time to give yourself the best chance of finding a job.

-The Backpackers Guide – farm contacts (Back soon)
+The Backpackers Guide – Farm contacts

 It also gives advice on how to improve your work management.
 Although fruit picking is not a complicated job, there are some techniques that can help you be more effective.
 This is particularly important because many companies do not pay their employees per hour, but for performance.
 In the guide, you will also find a harvest calendar, in which you can see exactly which regions are harvesting in which season and when.